List of Hollyoaks characters introduced in 2011: Will Savage

-Will admits to his mother Anna Blake (Saskia Wickham) that he killed Texas and she takes the blame because she doesn't want Will to go to prison.
+Will admits to his mother Anna Blake (Saskia Wickham) that he killed Texas and she takes the blame because she does not want Will to go to prison.
 Will and Ash start a relationship but when Will discovers Ash is visiting Anna for a work experience placement and hasn't told him, he contemplates killing her.
 Will visits his mother and tells her that his new girlfriend has been lying to him.
 Anna is unaware that it is Ash but is concerned that Will's new girlfriend might meet the same fate as Texas.
 Will lures Ash to a cliff edge and tries to pluck up the courage to push her off but changes his mind when Ash tells him the truth about visiting Anna.
 Will asks her to change her placement, which she does but not before coming clean to Anna about dating her son.
 She continues to keep contact with Anna in secret as a friend, behind Will's back.
 Anna makes Will dump Ash but when Ash threatens to go on the rebound a jealous Will decides he wants her back.
 Fearing Will will kill Ash, Anna tries to contact him and leaves a message on Ash's phone saying "he killed Texas and I think he's going to kill again".
 Will drugs Ash and steals her visitor's pass to gain entry to the hospital.
 There he drowns Anna in a bath of water, after discover that his mother loves her ex-husband and Dodger and Sienna more than Dirk and their kids, but is seen escaping from the murder scene by Patrick Blake (Jeremy Sheffield).
 Will makes sure he is home before Ash awakens so that he can use her as an alibi.
 Patrick recognises Will's trainers and confronts him but nobody believes Patrick's claims that Will can walk and that he killed Anna.
 Ash thinks that Patrick killed Anna and Texas and Will breaks into Patrick's flat to try and frame him but Patrick catches him red handed.
 Will then blackmails Patrick into keeping quiet and the police give out a verdict of accidental death because there is no evidence of murder or suicide.